jason-j-MSFT/lab/README.md

 ## Web Services
 ### Implementing a web server

 Install and configure a web server.
 This objective includes monitoring the server’s load and performance, restricting client user access, configuring support for scripting languages as modules and setting up client user authentication.
-Also included is configuring server options to restrict usage of resources.
-Candidates should be able to configure a web server to use virtual hosts and customize file access.
+Configuring server options to restrict usage of resources.
+Configure a web server to use virtual hosts and customize file access.

 **Key Knowledge Areas:**

-Apache 2.4 configuration files, terms and utilities Apache log files configuration and content
+1. Apache 2.4 configuration files, terms and utilities
+1. Apache log files configuration and content
-Access restriction methods and files mod_perl and PHP configuration
+1. Access restriction methods and files
+1. mod_perl and PHP configuration
-Client user authentication files and utilities Configuration of maximum requests, minimum and maximum servers and clients Apache 2.4 virtual host implementation (with and without dedicated IP addresses) Using redirect statements in Apache’s configuration files to customize file access Terms and Utilities:
+1. Client user authentication files and utilities
+1. Configuration of maximum requests, minimum and maximum servers and clients
+1. Apache 2.4 virtual host implementation (with and without dedicated IP addresses)
+1. Using redirect statements in Apache’s configuration files to customize file access

+**Terms and Utilities:**

 * access logs and error logs
 * .htaccess